Jennyznz/odin-recipes/README.md

 # Odin Recipes

-This project is a simple website I've created to practice the fundamentals of HTML.
+A simple website I created to practice the fundamentals of HTML.

 ## Description